Green Savings: How the New Energy-Efficient Cooling and Heating Systems Can Help You Save Money

 The energy used to heat homes can result in up to 50 per cent of overall power consumption, providing an opportunity for homeowners to trim costs by installing more efficient systems.
 In a report published by the Victorian Government that compares gas and electric heating, efficient gas heaters can reduce electricity bills by as much as $280 per year, as well as reducing greenhouse gas production by up to two tonnes annually.
 Another issue that increases savings is the recent trend of electricity costs rising faster than gas prices.
 Much of the savings and environmental benefits of gas-based heating revolves around avoiding the use of electricity produced by coal-fired plants.

 Recent design innovations in ducted gas heating has led to significant gains in operational efficiency, especially compared to reverse cycle systems.
 As a result of these advances, homeowners have access to the first ducted gas heating system awarded with a six-star efficiency rating.
 Another option that offers new peaks in efficiency is the five-star non-condensing range heater that does not require draining.
 Gas heating provides more consistent and comfortable heat, maintaining optimal efficiency even in cold weather, further reducing operational costs through consistent heating.
+Take a look at our evaporative cooling page for more information.

 A different option for efficient gas heating is a wall furnace.
 These types of heating systems feature an attractive design that blends seamlessly into homes.
 They can be installed to include a rear register kit that connects two rooms together, offering heating power to two spaces at once.
 Despite the compact design, modern wall furnaces can score efficiency ratings as high as 4.8 stars.